nisschay/Finance_Dashboard-/README.md

 Storing roles in the application database provides full ownership of authorization policy, but requires careful synchronization between external identity and internal account lifecycle state.

-Keeping category as free text increases flexibility and onboarding speed, while trading off strict normalization and potentially requiring future cleanup or migration to a dedicated categories table.
+Keeping category as user-entered text increases flexibility and onboarding speed, while trading off strict relational normalization.
+Application-level normalization mitigates duplicate labels, but a dedicated categories table may still be preferable for strict governance.

 ## 10. Design Decisions